“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 2. Sing Into a Microphone Sometimes

-The first time people hear a recording of their own voice, either singing or talking…
+The first time people hear a recording of their voice, either singing or talking…

-They all cringe, thinking the exact same thing:
+They always cringe, thinking the exact same thing:

 Is that what I sound like?